 On November 10th 1977, Patrick Steptoe and Robert Edwards performed a procedure which was to result in the world’s first IVF baby.
 Almost nine months later Louise Brown was born and since then more than five million babies have entered this world after being conceived with the help of medical intervention.
 Happy 40th birthday In … More Happy IVF-ing Birthday!

 I have recently been touched by the various articles and blogs I have seen surrounding miscarriage, bravely written during Baby Loss Awareness Week.
 It’s a subject incredibly close to my heart.
 Like many others, I have experienced loss.
 I have known pain and suffering and grief.
-You see, my son is a seventh round IVF … More A second child?
+You see, my son is a multiple round IVF … More A second child?

 For today’s post I thought I’d try something a little bit different!
 A spotlight on: Fertility Network UK.
 As some of you may know I work alongside FNUK as a local volunteer, acting as an additional resource for individuals experiencing infertility.
 I’m there as a listening ear, an advocate, a champion and real person.
 Someone … More A Spotlight On: Fertility Network UK